 Basically, if it physically fits and is aesthetically pleasing to you, you have enough room.
 Most vertical (upright) pianos are about five feet wide and about two feet deep.
 Most grands are about five feet wide, and the length varies by model from around five to nine feet.
 Be sure to add a couple of feet for a player and bench.
 Piano dealers usually have templates they can lend you, representing different types and sizes of piano, so you can figure your space requirements.
 See this article in “Piano-Buying Basics” for more information.

-If you’re concerned about room acoustics, and fear that the piano might be too large or small for the space acoustically, we suggest you read “How to Make a Piano Room Sound Grand.”
+If you’re concerned about room acoustics, and fear that the piano might be too large or small for the space acoustically, we suggest you read “Ten Ways to Voice a Room.”

 Most vertical pianos weigh between 350 and 650 pounds, grands between 500 and 1,000 pounds.
 A 1,000-pound concert grand weighs about the same as six average adult men.
 Most floors should be able to support that easily.
 If in doubt, consult a building engineer.

 That depends on what your long-term musical goals are.
 If you’re aiming to be a pianist, you’ll need only basic features, such as an 88-note weighted keyboard, a few different piano sounds, perhaps an organ or two, and a harpsichord.
 Transposition and the ability to record while practicing would be nice.
 If you plan on using the digital piano to do arranging, you’ll need a sequencer, and a full array of instruments such as those found on many "ensemble" digital pianos.
 Please read “Buying a Digital Piano” for full details.